Four Mohawk Kings: History

 The four kings were quite a spectacle in London, they were all described in a contemporary pamphlet as being in shape, muscular and within an inch or two of being six feet tall.
 Their complexions were described as being brown and their hair long and black."Their visages are very awful and majestick, and their features regular enough, though something of the austere and sullen."
 Their faces are covered in art, probably meant to inspire terror during battle.
 They are described as polite, they will not refuse any drink or food that is offered to them.
 They loved English beef more than any other kind of food offered to them.
 The people of London also described them as healthy.
 "Their health is good, as is proper for primitives; they know no gout, dropsy, gravel, or fevers."

 When they met with Queen Anne the court was mourning for the death of the Prince of Denmark, so the four Indian Kings were dressed in all black attire when they met with her.
 Their address to her was read, they asked for military assistance and missionaries to lead them to "true religion."
 After the reading, the chiefs presented the queen with several belts of wampum to signify their meeting.
 Queen Anne was moved by the address and had it referred to her Ministry.
 The queen also engaged the four men in conversation through their interpreter, Peter Schuyler's brother John.
 The chiefs offered to show the queen their abilities by hunting down a deer and capturing it without a weapon, although there is no proof they were put to the test.
 In return for the gifts of the wampum, the queen gave them a set of communion plates, with the royal cipher and coat of arms, for a future Mohawk chapel.
-(These are now divided between the Mohawk reservations at Brantford, Ontario, and Tyendinaga, near Kingston.)
+(These are now divided between the Mohawk reserves at Brantford, Ontario, and Tyendinaga, near Kingston.)
 The Archbishop of Canterbury gave each of the chiefs a Bible bound in Turkey-red leather.

 The four Chiefs also got to tour and do things all over London to honor their visit.
 They watched a review of the Guards in Hyde Park; they visited the Banqueting House and Chapel at Whitehall; they were taken on the Queen's barge to Greenwich Hospital and the Woolwich Arsenal, where they heard a saluting cannonade.
 They listened to sermons in the city's churches.
-They were guests of honor at a dinner hosted by the Board of Trade and were privately entertained by William Penn at the Taverne du Diable at Charing Cross.
-They attended a performance of Powell's Marionettes at Punch's Theater; a presentation of Macbeth where they got to sit on the stage.
+They were guests of honour at a dinner hosted by the Board of Trade and were privately entertained by William Penn at the Taverne du Diable at Charing Cross.
+They attended a performance of Powell's Marionettes at Punch's Theatre; a presentation of Macbeth where they got to sit on the stage.